ucsc/site-slugstrong/support-for-students/campus-services.md

   </tr>

   <tr>
-    <td>The outdoor jogging path around the Upper East Field, the Disc Golf Course, and the West Tennis Courts are currently available for drop-in use.
+    <td>The outdoor jogging path around the Upper East Field, the Disc Golf Course, and the West Tennis Courts
 </td>
-    <td>Closed</td>
+    <td>Open for drop-in use</td>
     <td></td>
   </tr>